Password Rotation

 You can edit the suggested Password Name value if the suggested match is incorrect.

-6. The Ignored tab will contain Passwords not approved for rotation, they won't count as unmatched items in subsequent syncs.
+5. The Ignored tab will contain passwords not approved for rotation, which will not count as unmatched items in subsequent syncs.
+To be able to rotate them again, click Match for single or multiple user passwords.

-To rotate passwords in bulk, select multiple password checkboxes and click rotate.
+To rotate passwords in bulk, select multiple password check boxes and click Rotate.

 NOTE When a password is rotated by a user, the Revisions to core and flexible assets on the right sidebar will display a new version.
 By restoring to a previous version, the change will not be automatically updated in the Active Directory.

-Statuses and Error Messages
+Statuses and error messages

-• API Error - an error happened prior the password rotation.
+• API Error: An error happened prior the password rotation.

-• Admin Not Permitted - a required admin role is not added for admin password rotation.
+• Admin Not Permitted: Arequired admin role is not added for admin password rotation.
 Network Glue Admin Passwords cannot be rotated in bulk.
 You can still rotate individual Network Glue admin passwords.
 Additional API Permissions are Required for Microsoft Entra ID Password Rotation.

 • When the Network Glue Admin passwords cannot be rotated in bulk.